mathiasertl/django-ca/docs/source/crl.rst

-If you use django-ca :doc:`as Django app </quickstart/as_app>`, you have to make sure that you either have a `celery beat <https://docs.celeryq.dev/en/latest/userguide/periodic-tasks.html>`_ daemon running or run :command:`manage.py cache_crls` as a regular, daily CRON job.
+If you use django-ca :doc:`as Django app </quickstart/as_app>`, you have to make sure that you either have a `celery beat <https://docs.celeryq.dev/en/latest/userguide/periodic-tasks.html>`_ daemon running or run :command:`manage.py generate_crls` as a regular, daily CRON job.
 If you have neither, django-ca will try to sign a CRL on the fly, implying that the CAs private key must be available on the web server.

-All other supported setups (Docker Compose, etc) automatically cache CRLs using celery beat.
+All other supported setups (Docker Compose, etc) automatically generate CRLs using celery beat.

 Override default hostname
 =========================